-At least ten (10) days prior to a hearing or other time of determination regarding responsibility, the District will send the investigative report, in electronic format or a hard copy format, to each Party and their Advisors, if any.
-The Parties will have at least ten (10) days to submit a written response.
+At least ten days prior to a hearing or other time of determination regarding responsibility, the District will send the investigative report, in electronic format or a hard copy format, to each Party and their Advisors, if any, the investigative report in an electronic format or a hard copy for review and written response.
+The Parties will have at least 10 days to submit a written response.
 Either party may submit a request for more time to respond to the written report.
 The request shall be in writing and submitted to the Title IX Coordinator for approval.